pataruco/boris/README.md

-# Members of Parliament scrapper
+# Members of Parliament scraper

 ## What it is?
 Is a scraper for the [UK Parliament website](http://www.parliament.uk/) to pull Members of Parliament data